egeozsoy/RawLapse.github.io/README.md

 PRIVACY STATEMENT

 RawLapse does not upload or permanently store any photos taken within the app.
+We don't collect any user data, and the app does not use internet at all.
+All the required permissions are needed to take and save the photos locally.